PawseySC/singularity-containers/_episodes/12-singularity-intro.md

 ```
 {: .output}

-You can specify the storage location with:
+You can specify the storage location with the `--dir` flag:

 ```
 $ mkdir -p sif_lib